SanderMertens/ecs-faq/README.md

 ECS is mostly used in gaming and simulation.

 ### Why should I use ECS?
 ECS is considered to promote code reusability and good performance.
-If you are building a game with large numbers of objects, ECS is worth looking into.
+If you are building a game with large numbers of objects, or want to write code that can be easily reused for other projects, ECS is worth looking into.

 ### What are examples of ECS implementations?
 Here is a non-exhaustive list of both open source and closed source ECS frameworks: